 35) The commercial generation of nuclear power has led to the accumulation of thousands of tonnes of radioactive waste and over 80000 tonnes of irradiated fuel.

 36) If you create a country out of all the annual waste food, this nation would be one of the globe’s top producers of carbon dioxide.
 In fact, the waste food country would rank number three behind only the US and China.

 37) There are 759 million undernourished individuals suffering from hunger.
 It can only take a quarter of all the wasted food to feed every individual who falls in the hunger category.

-38) When you compare food wasted by typical African with that wasted by a European, the latter throws away fifteen times more food than the former.
+38) When you compare food wasted by a typical African with that wasted by a European, the latter throws away fifteen times more food than the former.

 40) When you exclude the small amounts of plastics incinerated annually, every piece of plastic ever produced anywhere exists in some form or shape.

-41) Waste products like industrial metals and heavy acids, nuclear reactors, sewage can change a marine animal’s biochemistry, reproduction, behaviour, and growth characteristics.
+41) Waste products like industrial metals, heavy acids, nuclear reactors, and sewage can change a marine animal’s biochemistry, reproduction, behaviour, and growth characteristics.

 42) In industrialised countries, 40% of the food produced becomes waste at the consumer and retail stages.
 On the other hand, developing countries waste 40% of all the food produced during the post-harvesting and processing stages.

 43) Every day, the number of bottles/ cans thrown away by Aussies can stretch across the entire country.
 That is a distance measuring about 4,000 KM.

 44) Dogs are largely responsible for making garbage more filthy and toxic by urinating in the trash.
 A dog that finds a bag full of litter on the street considers it a new feature in the landscape and something it can mark using its pee.

 45) A natural landscape littered with trash is bad for your mental health because looking at it doesn’t give you the restorative and relaxing feelings normally provoked by well-neat areas.